TVMonaco: Proposed merger with Monaco Info

-This includes the possibility of the successor broadcaster retaining its membership as the only Monégasque member of TV5Monde, after it was previously suggested that the successor broadcaster would not retain TVMonaco's share of ownership of the network, which was proposed by the former Minister of State, Didier Guillaume, who passed away in January 2025.

 Finances

 The network cost €13.5 million to launch, while its annual budget ascends to €15 million.

 Infrastructure

 The channel is located in the Le Triton building in Fontvieille and employs 48 employees, 30 of them being journalists.

 It received the support of Jacques Legros and Thibault Malandrin for its implementation.

 The channel has four key pillars: environment, current affairs, sport and lifestyle, and has as its slogan Regardez, ça n'a rien à voir ("Watch, it has nothing to do", similar to an old France Inter slogan).

 The channel wants to rely on the TV5 and France 24 networks.
 Starting with mainly purchased programs, the goal is to have more and more of its own content with its own identity.